UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 ./pselastic_secure.sh
 ```

+**Kibana Errors:**

-Kibana error: it is possible that pselastic_secure.sh changed kibana's password for elasticsearch login.
+It is possible that pselastic_secure.sh changed kibana's password for elasticsearch login if the script was run again after the installation.
 Check kibana.yml and search for 'elasticsearch.username'.
-Make sure the user adn password correspon with kibana user and password in the built-in users file (/etc/perfsonar/elastic/auth_setup.out)
+Make sure the user and password correspon with kibana user and password in the built-in users file (/etc/perfsonar/elastic/auth_setup.out)

+**Logstash Errors:**

-Logstash Error: Make sure correct JAVA_HOME is defined in /etc/sysconfig/logstash
+ Make sure correct JAVA_HOME is defined in /etc/sysconfig/logstash

+**Elasticsearch Errors:**

-elasticsearch error: if stops running after patching:
+ if elasticsearch stops running after patching, check that /tmp is mounted with 'exec':
 ```
 cat /proc/mounts | grep /tmp
 ```